microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationProxyConnectorGroup.md

 connectorGroupType             applicationProxy
 ```

-This example create a new Connector Group with the name "Backup Application Servers"
+This example creates a new Connector Group with the name "Backup Application Servers"

 ## Parameters